 Teachers at the schools valued the staff development and learning, the ability to reinforce the importance of creativity throughout the curriculum, and the new opportunities to showcase students’ abilities.
 85% of teachers believe the Burberry Inspire project has increased confidence in participating students.

-- The Hepworth Wakefield will support students to explore the relationship between place, emotion and identity, focusing on the changing industrial cityscape and what excites and inspires them about their city.
-The programme will provide an opportunity for the students to express themselves through a range of creative mediums - from print making to sculpting - taking inspiration from the legacy and achievements of Barbara Hepworth and Henry Moore, who were both born in Wakefield District, to help build a sense of civic pride and place in the community.
+The Hepworth Wakefield support students to explore the relationship between place, emotion and identity, focusing on the changing industrial cityscape and what excites and inspires them about their city.
+The programme provides an opportunity for the students to express themselves through a range of creative mediums - from print making to sculpting - taking inspiration from the legacy and achievements of Barbara Hepworth and Henry Moore, who were both born in Wakefield District, to help build a sense of civic pride and place in the community.

-Photos Gavin Joynt, Simeon Quarrie and Lauren Godfrey.
+Photos Gavin Joynt, Lauren Godfrey, Simeon Quarrie.